ayoolaolafenwa/PixelLib/README.md

 [![Downloads](https://pepy.tech/badge/pixellib)](https://pepy.tech/project/pixellib)  [![Downloads](https://pepy.tech/badge/pixellib/month)](https://pepy.tech/project/pixellib/month)  [![Downloads](https://pepy.tech/badge/pixellib/week)](https://pepy.tech/project/pixellib/week)

-### Update: The new version of PixelLib makes it possible to  extract segmented objects in images, videos and filter coco model detections to segment a user's target class.
-Read the [tutorial](https://olafenwaayoola.medium.com/extraction-of-objects-in-images-and-videos-using-5-lines-of-code-6a9e35677a31) on how to perform object extraction in images and videos.<br> Paper, *Simplifying Object Segmentation with PixelLib Library* is available on [paperswithcode](https://paperswithcode.com/paper/simplifying-object-segmentation-with-pixellib) <br> <br>
+### Update: PixelLib provides support for Pytorch and it uses PointRend for performing more accurate and real time instance segmentation of objects in images and videos.
+Read the [tutorial](https://olafenwaayoola.medium.com/real-time-image-segmentation-using-5-lines-of-code-7c480abdb835) on how to use Pytorch and PointRend to perform instance segmentation in images and videos.<br> Paper, *Simplifying Object Segmentation with PixelLib Library* is available on [paperswithcode](https://paperswithcode.com/paper/simplifying-object-segmentation-with-pixellib) <br> <br>

 Pixellib is a library for performing segmentation of objects in images and videos.
 It supports the two major types of image segmentation: